DeSantis: Schools remain closed

 Florida Gov. Ron DeSantis announced Saturday that schools will remain closed for the remainder of the school year due to the COVID-19 pandemic.

+“What that means for Charlotte County schools is we will continue in our current education model for the remainder of this school year, which concludes May 28th,” Dionisio said.
+“Again, the remainder of the school year will be in our E-learning format.
+As I get additional information, I will get it to you as soon as possible.
+Be safe and stay home.”

+DeSantis originally hoped to reopen schools May 1, but COVID-19 continues to spread in the Sunshine State.

-There are more than 25,000 coronavirus cases and 748 deaths in Florida, as of Saturday evening.
+There were more than 25,000 coronavirus cases and 748 deaths in Florida, as of Saturday evening.

+Since April 1, the first day in which more than 1,000 new cases were reported in a single day, Florida has seen a steady flow of new cases.
+Only four days since the beginning of the month registered fewer than 1,000 new cases.

+There were 138 cases and 9 deaths in Charlotte County, 24 cases with 4 deaths in DeSoto County, and 279 cases and 23 deaths in Sarasota County.
+The virus is affecting children with the youngest positive case being an infant in Sarasota County, and 15 years old in Charlotte County.
+No children have been affected in DeSoto County, according to the Department of Health.

 Post a comment as